 The short answer is no. But let’s try to better understand why.

 It does, and it doesn’t.
-It works like beard oil - moisturizing the beard, reducing dandruff and flakes and relieving the itch that comes during the first weeks of growing a beard.
+It works like every other men's grooming beard oil - moisturizing the beard, reducing dandruff and flakes and relieving the itch that comes during the first weeks of growing a beard.

 Where beard growth oil falls short is in the growth department.